Diablo IV: Gameplay

 The core formula for the series' gameplay revolves around gradually obtaining stronger equipment by defeating increasingly difficult enemies.
 Enemies are fought using different character class skills which can be customized by equipment and talent trees.
 This concept is used to progress through the story and quests.
 Enemies are split into monster families which are defined by a theme, combat style, and their location.
 Each family contains different archetypes that hold different roles allowing for synergies of specialty abilities between family members.
 To differentiate between them, they have unique silhouettes, stances and weapons.

 Creative director Sebastian Stepien explained that the goal was to create a more "grounded" story than Diablo III.
 In order to achieve this, the plot revolves around the simple folk of Sanctuary rather than "politics, kings, or another high-fantasy theme."

 The playable character's effectiveness in combat is determined by their attributes and their boosts from equipped items.
 Offensive attributes include attack and critical chance which increase damage output.
 Defensive stats include elemental resistance and defense which increase how much damage can be taken.
 Diablo IV introduces three new attributes: Angelic, Demonic, and Ancestral Power.
 Angelic and Demonic Power alter the duration of beneficial and negative effects respectively.
 Ancestral Power increases the chance of effects being applied to another entity.
 Weapons and gear have increasing rarity which are a general indicator of their power.
 The rarest items have unique effects that alter more than just the character's parameters.
-Gear can be further customised with runes and runewords.
-These items allow players to upgrade selected items with additional effects.
-They are split into two groups: condition runes, and effect runes.
-Effect runes describe the additional effects.
-Conditions runes describe the situations under which the effect runes will be active.
-These two items combine to form a runeword that then can be applied to an item.
 In an interview with lead game designer Joe Shely and senior producer Tiffany Wat, it was revealed that trading and crafting will be available in the game but will be limited to resources outside of the most powerful items.
-Limited-time seasons return to the game, which alter legendary powers to shift the meta-game.
+Limited-time seasons return to the game, which add "season-specific" items, characters, events and content to keep the game fresh for players to enjoy.

 Microtransactions are included in the form of cosmetic items.
-The game cannot be played offline and will require an internet connection.
+The game cannot be played offline and requires an internet connection.

+The player's viewpoint is an overhead isometric view, as opposed to third person or first person view.

 Character classes

-Five classes have been announced.
-The Barbarian, Sorceress, and Druid classes were announced at BlizzCon 2019, while a fourth, the Rogue class, was announced at BlizzCon 2021.
-The fifth class, the Necromancer, was announced in 2022.
+Six classes have been announced.
+The Barbarian, Sorcerer, and Druid were announced at BlizzCon 2019, while a fourth, the Rogue, was announced at BlizzCon 2021.
+A fifth class, the Necromancer, was announced in 2022.
+A sixth class, the Spiritborn, comes with the expansion pack, Vessel of Hatred, which was released in 2024.